 - Return the chicken thighs, skin-side up to the pot.

 - Lock the lid into place and select MANUAL, or MEAT/STEW and adjust the pressure to High and the time to 10 minutes.

 - After cooking, naturally release the pressure for 5 minutes, then manually release any remaining pressure

 - Remove the chicken thighs from the pot and place them, skin-side up, on a rack set over a baking sheet.

 - Meanwhile, preheat your oven broiler to high.

 - Place the baking sheet and rack with the chicken thighs in the oven on the top or second rack (depending on the strength of your broiler).

 - Broil until browned, 3 to 5 minutes (keep an eye on them, don't let them burn!).

 - Meanwhile, select the SAUTE setting on high and let the sauce simmer for several minutes until it's somewhat thickened, about 3 minutes. .

-- To serve, ladle a spoonful of sauce onto each plate and top with a spoonful of carrots and a chicken thigh.
+To serve, ladle a spoonful of sauce onto each plate and top with a spoonful of carrots and a chicken thigh.
+Serve at once.